pedrogoecking/goecking/README.md

 # goecking

-Just a simple repository to study.
+Just a simple repository for study.